 Stage performances for STGCC this year promise an extravaganza of star-studded guest list such as invitational DJs, and J-pop stage brought to you by EDP Lab for entertainment.
 Leading up to the event, the organizers promised to attendees a back-to-back stage schedule to enthrall all attendees over the entire 2 day event weekend.

 Greeting you just off the entrance to the convention is the convention main-stage where all STGCC on-stage events comprising of DJs performances, concerts, interviews and cosplay competitions are held.
 This stage is accessible to all attendees with a basic STGCC ticket.
-STGCC this year also saw VLV bringing you the first ever EDP Lab in Singapore in celebration of the convention’s 10th anniversary official after party with Ryu, kors-k, Camellia & kradness to bring down the house.
+STGCC this year also saw VLV bringing in the first ever EDP Lab into Singapore.
+This is in celebration of the convention’s 10th anniversary official after party with Ryu, kors-k, Camellia & kradness to bring down the house.

 Celebrating the best of pop culture in the region STGCC saw spotlight on an extensive invitational guest list of pop culture heavy-weights and fan favorites such as renowned comic veterans Arthur Adams, Joyce Chin, Frank Cho, Simone Legno & Takuya Fujima.
 Not forgetting cosplay personalities Shimo and Leon Chiro.